agusmgarcia/react-core/.github/README.commands.md

 {
   "scripts": {
     // ...
-    "regenerate": "agusmgarcia-react-core-regenerate --ignore=.eslintrc --ignore=.prettierignore",
+    "regenerate": "agusmgarcia-react-core-regenerate --ignore=eslint.config.js --ignore=.prettierignore",
   },
 }
 ```

-> In this example, it will ignore `.eslintrc` and `.prettierignore` files of being regenerated.
+> In this example, it will ignore `eslint.config.js` and `.prettierignore` files of being regenerated.

 ## Watch test files